-Picking a wood router depends on a lot on what you want from it.
-If you are professional and already use many professional tools like a Miter Saw, Jig Saw, Thickness Planer you must be aware of your specific requirement.
+Picking a wood router depends on what you want from it.
+If you are professional and already use many professional tools like a miter saw or a thickness planer you must be aware of your specific requirement.
 But there are certain standards that make a router worth your money.
 We have narrowed down to the following after consulting with seasoned professionals and woodworkers –

 All our recommendations have soft start feature